#1: Bienvenidos a Ritmo del Río

 January 5, 2025

-Hidden in the lush hills of San Rafael, Antioquia, Ritmo del RĂo is a living and constantly evolving dream — set on a 15-hectare (about 37-acre) jungle reserve with over a kilometer of the pristine RĂo Macanal running through our property.
+Hidden in the lush hills of San Rafael, Antioquia, Ritmo del Río is a living and constantly evolving dream — set on a 15-hectare jungle reserve with the pristine Río el Macanal running through our property.
 Here, surrounded by waterfalls, birds, and fruit trees, we’ve created a space where organic farming, nature conservation, language learning, and music all flow together in harmony.

-In 2013, we purchased what was once an abandoned cattle farm — left untouched for seven years — from a San Rafael native living in MedellĂn.
-Since then, we’ve planted over 4,000 trees, including hundreds of fruit trees, transforming this land into a vibrant ecosystem and a place for deep reconnection.
+In 2013, we purchased what was once an abandoned cattle farm — left untouched for seven years — from a San Rafael native living in Medellín.
+Since then, we’ve planted over 2,000 trees, including hundreds of fruit trees, transforming this land into a vibrant ecosystem and a place for deep reconnection.

 Our organic farm now produces an abundance of tropical fruits — papayas, pineapples, citrus, mangostines, guavas, bananas, and more — alongside vegetables and herbs like lettuce, yuca, tomatoes, carrots, kale, basil, flor de jamaica, and onions.
 We raise chickens and fish, and we’ve recently started cultivating oyster mushrooms.
 Everything we grow goes directly into the meals we serve to guests, students, and staff at our farm-to-table restaurant.

-The vision began with Jesse Clark, a linguistics student from California who first arrived in Colombia at 20 years old.
-Drawn to the language, culture, and natural beauty of this land, Jesse moved to San Rafael in 2013 and began Ritmo del RĂo with the idea of creating a nature reserve, organic farm, music venue and language school.
+The vision began with Jesse, a linguistics student from California who first arrived in Colombia at 20 years old.
+Drawn to the language, culture, and natural beauty of this land, Jesse moved to San Rafael in 2013 and began Ritmo del Río with the idea of creating a nature reserve, organic farm, music venue and language school.

-Years later, a shared love of language with Carlos Nieto, a Colombian linguist and now co-director, led to the founding of the Spanish School at Ritmo del RĂo — a place where language immersion happens not just in classrooms, but in rivers, gardens, and in the local community.
+Years later, a shared love of language with Carlos Nieto, a Colombian Spanish teacher and now co-director, led to the founding of the Spanish School at Ritmo del Río — a place where language immersion happens not just in classrooms, but in rivers, gardens, and in the local community.

 13 full-time workers running the hotel, farm, and restaurant

-4 Spanish full professors and 5 more professors in training
+3 Spanish professors and and 4 Spanish professors in training

 A growing number of part-time collaborators